brodheadw/oreacle-bot/IMPROVEMENTS.md

 # Oreacle Bot Improvements

-This document tracks the improvements being made to transform the oreacle-bot from a simple script collection into a proper Python package with comprehensive testing and modern interfaces.
+This document tracks the improvements being made to transform the oreaclebot from a simple script collection into a proper Python package with comprehensive testing and modern interfaces.

-NEVER PUT - (or even _) in package name it is asking for trouble.

 ## 🏗️ Package Structure Improvements